obi-ontology/obi-ontology.org/docs/data-bmi.md

   nav: "docs"
 ---

 The Body Mass Index example explains how OBI models the basic BMI calculation (mass / height^2) in terms of processes, datums, qualities, and value specifications.
-The actual BMI value calculation would likely be set by SPARQL say, rather than a reasoner which is ok at comparisons but no arithmetic.
+The actual BMI value calculation would likely be set by SPARQL say, rather than a reasoner which is ok at comparisons but not arithmetic.
 The entity property diagram states what type of thing the inputs and outputs for BMI are.

 <img src="/assets/images/docs/data_john_bmi_properties.png">